Are you a woman interested in starting your own business?

 - Produce your goods

 Remember, not all businesses will take the same path.
 You might not need all of the steps above.
 If you do, you might not do them in order, or you might replicate one step multiple times.
-It all depends on what your specific business.
+It all depends on the needs and nature of your business.
 But, the list above is an excellent place to start.

 Where to Find Funding for Your Women-Owned Business